How to Register a US Company from the UK in 10 Minutes

 How should a UK founder incorporate their company in the USA?

-In order to register your company in the UK, you must follow six steps:
+In order to register your company in the US from the UK, you must follow six steps:

-- File articles of incorporation.
+3. File articles of incorporation.
 Capbase makes this easy for you; filing articles of incorporation takes minutes, and the cost of doing so is incorporated in our flat fee.
+Capbase also handles your registered agent and EIN as part of the process.

-- Obtain an employer identification number (EIN) from the Internal Revenue Service (IRS).
+4. Obtain an employer identification number (EIN) from the Internal Revenue Service (IRS).
 This is the tax ID number for your new business, which you will use when filing various tax and payroll-related forms.
 You require an EIN to open a US bank account.
 And getting an EIN sets you up to pay taxes in the US.
-(Capbase registers an EIN on your behalf.)
+As a UK founder without a US Social Security number, you cannot apply for an EIN online through the IRS.
+Capbase handles EIN registration on your behalf as part of the incorporation process.
+For full details, see our guide to getting an EIN for your startup.

-- Keep in good standing by filing reports.
+6. Keep in good standing by filing reports.
 To maintain good standing with tax authorities, your company must file reports every year.
 March 1st is the filing deadline.
+Delaware's franchise tax is often misunderstood — it's typically much lower than founders expect.
+Here's what you actually owe.
 Built in Capbase tools can help you track and manage compliance requirements.

 What is a registered agent, and how do I hire one?